 Everyone cheered more emphatically at that.
-"But don't tell those arrogant Ostinites we've said as much!" another different musician called, and the crowd laughed.
+"But don't tell those arrogant Ostinites we've said as much!" another musician called, and the crowd laughed.

-Hadrian laughed louder than them all, as he technically was an Ostinite—but he'd left Ostium behind for many reasons, and he didn't exactly tell people where he was from.
+Hadrian laughed loudest of them all, as he technically was an Ostinite—but he'd left Ostium behind for many reasons, and he didn't exactly tell people where he was from.

 He hated the capital.
 He despised the suffocating stone structures which absorbed the heat of the sun, the ridiculous amounts of people, and, most of all, the politics.
 If Hadrian could go the rest of his life without hearing about another scandal of some lewd patrician slandering his opponent, then he might just die happy.

 Latria was the antithesis of Ostium.
 The city on the water was cool and open, a place where music, culture, and art thrived…

-Hadrian had only lived in Latvia for two years, but he knew at once that he belonged in the city dedicated to the water Goddess.
+Hadrian had only lived in Latria for two years, but he knew at once that he belonged in the city dedicated to the water Goddess.
 Unlike in Ostium, where Hadrian had been ridiculed as a child by his elitist peers for his… peculiarities, here, such uniqueness was celebrated.
-Latvia was progressive where the rest of the country was conservative, tolerant rather than oppressive.
+Latria was progressive where the rest of the country was conservative, tolerant rather than oppressive.

 Hadrian had joined an artist's guild upon arrival.
 He had learned how to paint with pigments made of oil on wood, and he had even dabbled in poetry and music, with singing being his favorite art form by far.
 His painting was progressing decently enough, but he had nowhere near the skills of the musicians who had been playing their entire lives.

-"Hadrian!"
-One of those skilled musicians called to him now, pushing past a few people in the crowd and offering him a ceramic mug.
+One of those skilled musicians called to him now, pushing past the crowd and offering him a ceramic mug.
 He was a member of the band which had just performed—a cithara player, and one of Hadrian's good friends.
 "Another ale, since you bought the last round."